projectcapsule/capsule/docs/operator/use-cases/create-namespaces.md

 The enforcement on the maximum number of Namespace resources per Tenant is in charge of the Capsule controller via its Dynamic Admission Webhook capability.

 # What’s next
-See how Alice, the tenant owner, can assign different user roles in her tenants.
-[Assign permissions roles in a tenant]().
+See how Alice, the tenant owner, can assign different user roles in the tenant.
+[Assign permissions](./permissions.md).